Healthy food trends -- microgreens

 Microgreens can be eaten in several simple ways.
 Be sure to rinse them thoroughly first.

 - Eat them raw.
 Add them to salads and drizzle with a little lemon juice or dressing.
-They are also very tasty on their own.
+They are also tasty on their own.

 - Garnish meals with raw microgreens.
 Add them to your breakfast plate.
 Top your fish, chicken, or baked potato with microgreens.